 Applications for Type Approval of EV Chargers

-Following the commencement of the EV Charging Act, LTA will no longer be processing applications for Letters of No Objection (LNOs) with immediate effect.
+Following the commencement of the EVCA, LTA is no longer processing applications for Letters of No Objection (LNOs).

 Instead, EV chargers will need to be submitted to LTA for type approval under the EVCA.
-Type approval applications using test reports based on either the TR 25:2016 or TR25:2016 + A1:2020 will continue to be accepted until 7 June 2024.
-After 7 June 2024, only test reports based on the latest TR 25:2022 will be accepted.
+Type approval applications should be made using test reports based on the latest TR 25 revisions (TR25:2022 or TR25:2022+A1:2025).
 Applications for type approval can be made via the OneMotoring website.

-For more information, please refer to the Guidelines for the Supply of EV Chargers (PDF, 594kB).
+For more information, please refer to the Guidelines for the Supply of EV Chargers (PDF, 595kB).

 Under the EVCA, EV chargers must be installed (for fixed EV chargers) and certified as fit for charging EVs according to requirements specified before they can be registered with LTA.
 In addition, EV chargers can only be installed and/or used in certain locations depending on their class of approval and EV connector type.